Easy bread recipe

 There might seem like a lot of instructions but it really is easy, but you do need to be at home for about 3.5 hours for the whole process.
-We made a loaf of this bread on the My Map, My Future course as part of our discussions on eating healthily.
+We made a loaf of this bread on the Positive Paths to Wellbeing course as part of our discussions on eating healthily.
 It was finished in minutes!

 - Measure 300g of strong white bread flour (preferably organic if you can afford it– I like Doves Farm) and 200g of strong wholemeal flour into a bowl.
 You can add 20g of mixed seeds at this stage if you like seeded bread.
 See notes on seeds at the end.
 Use a fork to stir the flours to mix.

 - Add a sachet (7g) of fast action dried yeast on one side of the bowl and 8g of fine sea salt (or table salt) to the opposite side of the bowl.
 Salt can deactivate the yeast so it is best to keep them away from each other at this stage.